danimelchor/clypi/README.md

 #### Examples

-Check out the examples in `./examples`!
-You can run them locally with `uv run --all-extras -m examples.<example>`.
+You can run the examples in `./examples` locally.
+First, clone the repository, then use `uv run --all-extras -m examples.<example>`.
 E.g.:
 ```bash
 uv run --all-extras -m examples.cli